Skip to main content

 1 mentions Positive Neutral Negative

-• “Although I did enjoy the tutorial for the most part, it felt a little empty because it features just a black background paired with an underwhelming audio atmosphere.”
+• “Although I did enjoy the tutorial for the most part, it felt a little empty, with just a black background and an underwhelming audio atmosphere.”

 • emotional